 The Impact of Diet on Testosterone Levels

-A balanced diet with adequate nutrients is essential to maintaining healthy testosterone levels.
-A diet high in ultra-processed foods and low in nutrients can lower testosterone production.
-Studies have shown that a diet high in healthy fats, such as oily fish, olive oil and avocado, is associated with higher testosterone levels.
+A balanced diet with a lot of nutrients is essential to keep healthy testosterone levels.
+A diet that has a lot of ultra-processed foods and is low in nutrients can lower testosterone production.
+Studies have shown that a diet high in healthy fats, such as oily fish, olive oil and avocado, is important for getting higher testosterone levels.
+On the other side: low -fat foods can lead to a decrease in testosterone products.

 Oily Fish: A Source of Omega-3s and Vitamin D